jessfraz/blog/content/post/the-life-of-a-data-byte.md

 Jaws was the first film sold on a LaserDisc in North America.
 The audio and video quality on a LaserDisc was far better than the competitors, but too expensive for most consumers.
 As opposed to the VHS tape which consumers could use to record TV programs, the LaserDisc could not be written to.
-LaserDiscs used analog video with analog FM stereo sound and pulse-code modulation (PCM) digital audio.
+LaserDiscs used analog video with analog FM stereo sound and pulse-code modulation[^19] (PCM) digital audio.
 The disks were 12 inches in diameter and composed of two single sided aluminum disks layered in plastic.
 The LaserDisc is remembered today as being the foundation CDs and DVDs were built upon.